 Cytology is the study of individual cells whereas cytopathology is the study of individual cells in unwellness.
 Sampled fluid/ tissue from a patient is smeared onto a slide and stained.
-This can be then examined beneath the magnifier by the anatomical specialist to look at the amount of cells on the slide, what sort of cells they are, how they are sorted along and what are the cell details.
+This can be then examined beneath the magnifier by the anatomical specialist to look at the number of cells on the slide, what sort of cells they are, how they are sorted along and what are the cell details.
 This data is helpful in deciding the presence of the disease and what's the possible diagnosis.
-Cytopathology is most frequently used as a screening tool look for unwellness and to make your mind up whether or not or less tests ought to be performed.
+Cytopathology is most frequently used as a screening tool look for unwellness and to make your mind up whether or not or fewer tests ought to be performed.

 - Track 3-1Exfoliative cytology